nickclaw/alexa-ability/README.md

 ##### `new Ability(options) -> ability`
 Create a new ability.
 The options object supports the following properties:
  * `applicationId` - Defaults to `undefined`, but if included, only allows requests that have a matching `applicationId`.

-##### `Ability.prototype.use(handler) -> ability`
+##### `Ability.prototype.use(...middleware) -> ability`
 Add middleware to the ability.
-Middleware will be called in the order added.
-Each middleware function will be called with a request instance as the first argument and a "next" function that must be called when the middleware is finished.
+Each middleware function will be called in the order added.
+They will be called with a request instance as the first argument and a "next" function that must be called when the middleware is finished.

 Example:
 ```js